 If you are searching for a pleasant day trip that won’t break the bank, you might think about going to one of Florida’s numerous state parks.
 These parks, which are just a short drive away from Miami, have many things to do to keep you occupied the whole day.
 Here are three parks that are worth seeing.

 Oleta River State Park

-The first state park in the Miami area that’s worth visiting is Oleta River State Park, which is the largest urban park in the state of Florida.
-The park is located on the shores of Biscayne Bay, so there’s a beach area for patrons to enjoy, as well as swimming and fishing opportunities.
+The first state park in the Miami area worth visiting is Oleta River State Park, which is the largest urban park in Florida.
+The park is located on the beaches of Biscayne Bay, so there’s a beach area for patrons to enjoy swimming and fishing opportunities.
 There are also picnic areas and pavilions to enjoy a small family barbeque or put together a large family reunion.
 Oleta River State Park also has cabins (with air conditioning) and campsites for those interested in an extended stay.

 Bill Baggs State Park

 Of course, Bill Baggs Cape Florida State Park is perhaps best known for being home to the Cape Florida Light lighthouse.
-This lighthouse was built in 1825, and is Miami-Dade County’s longest standing structure.
-Guests are able to take tours of the lighthouse twice daily five days per week.
-The park is also home to two restaurants offering authentic Cuban food for those who want a good meal without having to pack a picnic.
+This lighthouse was built in 1825 and is Miami-Dade County’s longest-standing structure.
+Guests can take tours of the lighthouse twice daily, five days per week.
+The park is also home to two restaurants offering authentic Cuban food for those who want a good meal without packing a picnic.

 Barnacle Historic State Park